 In cases where we maintain the UDI's decision, it is usually not concluded whether the applicant's identity is substantiated or not.

-As of 1st August 2018, Norwegian authorities have started to accept certain Somali passports as valid travel documents.
-This applies to Somali passports issued either at Somali embassies or in the Benadir region, after 1st January 2014.
+From 1 August 2018, Norwegian authorities have accepted certain Somali passports as valid travel documents.
+Today, this applies to Somali passports issued by Somali embassies and passport offices in Somalia.

 Some Somalis possess other ID documents, but these are not given much weight.
 This is because all previous public archives and offices were destroyed or looted during the civil war in the 1990s.
 In some cases, we may give some consideration to documents issued before the civil war.